TinyTapeout/tt-micropython-firmware/README.md

 ## Quick Start

 See main.py for some sample usage of scripts.
+You can also see example interaction with projects from the SDK in the [examples package](src/examples/).

 A good way to get a feel for the system is to connect via a serial terminal through the USB port and explore the REPL.